BSC-ES/providentia/docs/source/Download.md

 - **In local** for all 4 modes:
     1. Download of Network from HPC Machines.
     2. Download of Network from Zenodo.
-    3. Download of Interpolated Experiments.
+    3. Download of Interpolated Models.
-    4. Download of Non-interpolated Experiment (download from esarchive or gpfs to local).
+    4. Download of Non-interpolated Models (download from esarchive or gpfs to local).
 - **In storage5/nord4** for:
-    1. Download of Non-interpolated Experiment (copy from esarchive to gpfs).
+    1. Download of Non-interpolated Models (copy from esarchive to gpfs).

 ## Download requirements summary